 - External organisations.
 In addition to contacting Protect Pubs, you may wish to contact your local branch of the Campaign for Real Ale (CAMRA).
-The Plunkett Foundation and The Pub is The Hub are two charities that specialise in helping communities fund a pub purchase and set up the necessary structures to run a thriving community local.
+The Plunkett Foundation and The Pub is The Hub are two organisations that specialise in helping communities fund a pub purchase and set up the necessary structures to run a thriving community local.

 - Other pub operators.
 It is a common myth that pubs close because they are failing businesses and people do not use them.
 There are a variety of reasons why pubs close (why not visit our myth-buster page).
 If you are to ensure the long-term survival of your boozer, you will need somebody to run it and operate it.
 This might be a community organisation but is far more likely to be a private business operator.
 Start making contacts with local breweries, or with successful and respected operators of other nearby pubs.
 Once you have secured the pub through the planning system, they could just be on the lookout for new premises.
-Cast the net far and wide.

 Words of caution… and encouragement

 Pub campaigning is hard.
 It is often dejecting.
 Be prepared for the hard knocks and the setbacks.
 Things may not go your way.
-But take comfort in the fact that your cause is a righteous and just one, and you are not alone.
+But take comfort in the fact that your cause is a great one, and you are not alone.
 Far from it.
 Look at our Twitter account – @ProtectPubs, to get a flavour of the communities just like you, all over Britain, who are battling hard to save their pub.